Transolver-3: Scaling Up Transformer Solvers to Industrial-Scale Geometries: Conclusions

 \section{Conclusions}

 This paper presents Transolver-3, a comprehensive framework designed to realize practical neural PDE solvers for industrial-scale geometries exceeding $10^8$ cells.
 We systematically resolve the memory bottleneck of geometry scaling across training and inference.
 During training, we bridge the gap between high-fidelity geometry representations and limited GPU memory through the integration of two structural optimizations and geometry amortized training.
 During inference, we introduce a decoupled framework that separates physical state caching from full mesh decoding, enabling the aggregation of global mesh information to achieve superior predictive performance.
 By successfully scaling to 160 million mesh cells, Transolver-3 demonstrates the potential to be integrated into real-world AI-CAE workflows.
+A promising direction is to further enhance the model's geometric understanding by incorporating structural priors from geometry pre-training frameworks, such as GeoPT~\cite{wu2026GeoPT}.
+Integrating such geometric knowledge could potentially bolster Transolver-3’s generalization capabilities across cross-domain industrial topologies, paving the way toward a geometry-aware physics foundation model.